aplr/lacuna/README.md

-# Lacuna - a Cloud Pub/Sub Docker Operator
+# Lacuna - a Pub/Sub Docker Operator

-Lacuna is a Kubernetes-style operator that runs locally on your machine and manages Google Cloud Pub/Sub topics and subscriptions for your docker containers.
+Lacuna is a Kubernetes-style operator that runs locally on your machine and manages Google Cloud Pub/Sub topics and push subscriptions for your docker containers.
 It is designed to run alongside a local [Pub/Sub emulator](https://cloud.google.com/pubsub/docs/emulator) and manages topics and subscriptions automatically by observing the docker containers running on your machine.

 ## Overview